Medeteam/front-tech-trend-emporium/README.md

 - Integrated modals for editing and creating products and categories.
 - Responsive design using Tailwind CSS.

+## Known errors

+- Sometimes the cookies are not correctly managed, so if you are testing the sign up/log in and some errors appear try **deleting your browser cookies**

 ## Prerequisites

 - **Node.js** v14 or higher